Populate the Catalog

 The process described in this document may be used as a model for automating the creation of the catalog entries.
 The process starts with a list of files in an Excel spreadsheet.
 The spreadsheet is saved as a Line Sequential (LSEQ) file with the records formatted as a text string of Comma-Separated-Values (CSV).

 For this approach we have chosen to use Excel to manage the list of names and properties for the non-relational data files.
 It is possible to have all the non-relational data files defined in a single Excel spread sheet.
-However, we prefer to separate the files into four groups or four separate Excel spread sheets.
+However, we prefer to separate the files into five groups or five separate Excel spread sheets.
 The first Excel spread sheet is for Partitioned Data Sets (or PDS's).
 The second Excel spreadsheet is for Generation Data Groups (or GDG's).
 The third Excel spread sheet is for standard record sequential files (both fixed and variable length records).
 The fourth Excel spread sheet is for VSAM Data Sets.
+The fifth Excel spread sheet is for Special Purpose files.

 Name Description

 LONAPPDS 1.
-Use Excel to create a file containing a list of names and properties for the Partioned Data Sets (PDS's).
+Use Excel to create a file containing a list of names and properties for the Partitioned Data Sets (PDS's).
 Save a copy of the Excel spreadsheet as a CSV file.

 Note: the CATPDSE1.CMD will submit a job that will create the catalog entry for the list file.